 * Gold on track for a weekly rise

-Chinese authorities on Thursday reported 121 new deaths and 5,000 new coronavirus cases in mainland China with economists scaling back growth expectations for the world’s second-largest economy as they assess the impact of the outbreak.
+Chinese authorities on Thursday reported 121 new deaths and 5,000 new coronavirus cases in mainland China, and economists scaled back growth expectations for the world’s second-largest economy as they assessed the impact of the outbreak.

-Among other precious metals, palladium rose 0.8% to $2,443.72 an ounce, and was on track to register its best week since the week ended Jan.
-17, gaining more than 5%.
+Among other precious metals, palladium fell 0.3% to $2,417.20 an ounce, but was on track to register its best week since the week ended Jan.
+17, with a gain of more than 4%.

 Silver rose 0.7% to $17.75 , while platinum fell 0.3% to $964.53

 Reporting by Diptendu Lahiri in Bengaluru Editing by Richard Chang and Matthew Lewis